muhammedzinwan/songs-downloader/README.md

 1. Click "Upload Image" to select a JPG or PNG file from your computer
 2. Click "Apply Album Art" to use this image as album artwork

+### Update Album Names (optional):
+If you would like to Update Album names for songs and other tags available
+1. Run albumUpdater.py script
+2. It will Run through all the files in the downloads folder and assign album names and any other data for all the downloaded songs

 ## Customization

 You can customize the following settings in the script: